 Your Making Adult Decisions

 This is part of the risk you take when you choose the narrow path, so tread it carefully.
 Understand that these are real-life adult decisions with corresponding consequences.
-So it’s important to do research, weigh your options, and look ahead- then you can make an informed decision.
+So it’s important to research, weigh your options, and look ahead- then make an informed decision.

 What School to Choose

-What institution you attend, if you’ve chosen to pursue higher education, is also a decision with meaningful consequences.
+If you’ve chosen to pursue higher education, what institution you attend is also a decision with meaningful consequences.
 There are a wide variety of schools, and each offers its students different specialties, programs, services, networks, and experiences.

-As any college student will tell you though, you get out of school what you put into it.
-So if you’re passionate and hard-working, you’ll likely find a lot of value in the education, if not, you won’t.
+As any college student will tell you, you get what you put into it from school.
+So if you’re passionate and hard-working, you’ll likely find a lot of value in education.
+If not, you won’t.